Group Handover for Drone Base Stations: Introduction

 \section{Introduction}

-A substantial surge in the number of user equipments (UE) utilizing mobile services is expected the near future.
-It is estimated that the number of UEs will reach 4 billion by 2021 \cite{UENumber}.
+A substantial surge in the number of user equipments (UE) utilizing mobile services is expected {in} the near future.
 As the number of UEs connected to a terrestrial base station (BS) increases, the quality of service (QoS) per user tends to reduce.
-It is highly probable that the BS will even be out of service, and therefore, UEs will not be able to use their mobile services.
+It is highly probable that the BS will even be out of service, and therefore, UEs will not be able to {access to} their mobile services.
 The current solution for such situations is applying to capacity injection, such as a mobile BS \cite{MobileBS}.
-The service provider deploys the mobile BS in {a} crowded area, which eventually increases the mobile network's average QoS.
+The service provider deploys {mobile BSs} in {a} crowded area, which eventually increases the mobile network's average QoS.

-A radio access node on-board unmanned aerial vehicle (UxNB) is a radio access node providing service to the UEs deployed on an unmanned aerial vehicle (UAV) according to 3GPP TS 22-125 \cite{3GPP22125}.
-It can connect to the core network like terrestrial base station, which is next generation NodeB (gNB) in 5G new radio (NR).
-The research community already has an interest in UxNB in order to enhance the mobile network coverage.
-It can be exploited in several scenarios, such as emergencies, and high-density areas.
-UxNB can be deployed an area fast without terrain constraints\cite{3GPP22829}.
+A radio access node on-board {of} unmanned aerial vehicle (UxNB) is a radio access node providing service to the UEs deployed on an unmanned aerial vehicle (UAV) according to 3GPP TS 22-125 \cite{3GPP22125}. { The UxNB can connect to the core network as} terrestrial base station, which is next generation NodeB (gNB) in 5G new radio (NR).
+The research community already has an interest in UxNB in order to enhance the mobile network coverage. {The UxNB} can be exploited in several scenarios, such as emergencies, and high-density areas.
+UxNB can be deployed {to} an area without terrain constraints\cite{3GPP22829}.